chef-boneyard/chef-rfc/rfc015-powershell-dsc-resources.md

 to MOF, validation of the translation, and specifics of interaction with the DSC API from Chef.

-### Resource convergence for `dsc_mof`

-The `dsc_mof` resource requires the user of the resource to explicitly provide a configuration document in MOF format as an attribute of the resource.
-Convergence works as follows:
+### Convergence

-1. Generation of a configuration document for use with LCM is trivial -- the document is actually given in a resource attribute and that attribute can be transmitted directly to LCM as the configuration document.
-2. In the context of the provider's `LoadCurrentResource` method, the LCM is presented with the document and queried to see if any changes would be made to the system if the document's configuration were to be enacted.
-3. In the context of the provider's `run_action` for the `:set` action:
-   1. If the `LoadCurrentResource` step indicates that no changes will occur, a `converge_by` block is executed that does nothing but return `false` so that no configuration change is executed and the return value of `false` means that the resource will be reported as being *"skipped."*
-   2. If `LoadCurrentResource` indicates that a change in configuration should occur for the configuration document, then call is made to the LCM inside of a `converg_by` block and a value of `false` is returned if the LCM ends up not making changes (rare, but could occur due to rare but unavoidable race conditions), or `true` if the LCM does make changes to the system successfully.
-The resource is then reported as being "executed" or "skipped" depending on whether `true` or `false` was returned by the `converge_by` block.

-This approach has the following properties:

-* For each instance of `dsc_mof` in a Chef run, DSC will be invoked with the generated configuration document twice for every `:set` action of `dsc_resource`.
-The first invocation checks if DSC needs to execute to enact the configuration in the
-  Chef resource, and the second enacts the configuration.
-* Chef will only report an instance of `dsc_mof` as updated during the Chef client run if the LCM makes changes to the system

-### Resource convergence for `dsc_script`
+The convergence process described earlier can be divided into two phases: MOF generation and DSC interaction.

+### Convergence step 1 of 2: MOF generation

+In order to converge the DSC-based resource, a MOF must be generated to interact with DSC.
+Generation of the MOF varies between the `dsc_configuration` and `dsc_resource` resources.

+#### MOF generation for `dsc_configuration`

-Like `dsc_mof`, `dsc_script` allows the user to specify a configuration document, but instead of doing this in MOF format, it does this indirectly by specifying PowerShell DSC DSL that itself can generate the configuration document.
-Convergence occurs as follows:
+`dsc_configuration` allows the user to specify a configuration document in the form of a PowerShell DSC DSL script that itself can generate the MOF configuration document.
+MOF document generation occurs as follows:

+1. The content of the attribute `configuration` attribute of the resource or the script located at the file system locaiton of the `path` attribute is executed by the PowerShell intepreter (only one of those attributes may be specified).
-1. The attribute of `dsc_script` that supplies the PowerShell code for the document is executed -- this creates a configuration file in MOF format that can be transmitted to the LCM.
-Note that this PowerShell code is not subset of PowerShell -- any valid PowerShell code that is present in the script, including that not related to DSC, will be executed
+2. This creates a configuration file in MOF format that can be transmitted to the LCM.
+Note that the language of this PowerShell code is not a proper subset of the PowerShell language; any valid PowerShell code that is present in the script, including that not related to DSC, will be executed.
-2. Convergence then proceeds the same as for `dsc_mof`, as if `dsc_mof`'s code attribute had been supplied the configuration document generated in the previous step.

-Idempotence behaviors are the same for `dsc_script` as for `dsc_mof`.

-### Resource convergence for `dsc_resource`
+#### MOF generation for `dsc_resource`

-Unlike `dsc_mof` and `dsc_script`, `dsc_resource` does not allow the user to specify configuration using a different language.
+Unlike `dsc_configurationt`, `dsc_resource` does not allow the user to express configuration with the PowerShell language.
 Instead, only the Chef DSL is used to specify the configuration, in this case by specifying attributes that define DSC properties of some DSC resource.